spinnylights/chow-chow/README.md

 If you want to add a new feature or make any other significant changes to the program's behavior, please make a new issue first and describe what you have in mind there, making it clear that you're willing to write the implementation.
+This includes any modifications to the public API.
 That way we can talk it over first before you spend a lot of time writing code.

 If you want to submit a bugfix or optimization, you can just go ahead and create a pull request if you like.
-If you're unsure if what you're seeing is a bug or your planned fix has some downsides, feel free to make a new issue for it and then we can discuss.
-Optimization pull requests should be accompanied with test results, a detailed description of the environment(s) the tests were run in (including hardware), and ideally a precise description of why your change improves performance and under what circumstances.
+If you're unsure if what you're seeing is a bug, or your planned fix has some downsides, feel free to make a new issue for it and then we can discuss.
+Optimization pull requests should be accompanied with test results, a detailed description of the environment(s) the tests were run in (including hardware), and ideally a precise description of why and in what sense your change improves performance.

-There is a simple end-to-end performance test available under `build/tests/perf` (with the default build settings) that you may find convenient.
-It outputs timing results if run directly, and is suitable for running in valgrind if you want more detailed information.
+There is a simple end-to-end speed test available under `build/tests/perf` (with the default build settings) that you may find convenient.
+It outputs timing results for each sine algorithm using a test routine and the stdlib timing facilities.

 ### Style